Musicals101.com

 "Pinafore-mania"

-was the story of a naval captain's daughter who spurns the attentions of the First Lord of the Admiralty (England's equivalent of America's Secretary of the Navy) because she loves a common sailor.
+H.M.S.
+Pinafore (1878 - 571) was the story of a British naval captain's daughter who spurns the attentions of the First Lord of the Admiralty (the Cabinet minister in charge of the Royal Navy) because she loves a common sailor.
 This show spoofed Britain's rigid system of social stratification, which limited each person's options in life based on the class they were born into.
-Pinafore also lampooned the British public's hypocritical tendency to condemn those marrying outside their class while applauding plays and novels that suggested "love levels all ranks."
-The satire was all the more effective because Gilbert's sets, costumes and staging were meticulous and realistic.

 Of legal knowledge